Forrest Wall

-Forrest Alexander Wall (born November 20, 1995) is an American professional baseball outfielder in the Atlanta Braves organization.
-He was drafted in the first round of the 2014 Major League Baseball draft by the Colorado Rockies.
+Forrest Alexander Wall (born November 20, 1995) is an American professional baseball outfielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Atlanta Braves and Miami Marlins.
+Wall was selected by the Colorado Rockies in the first round of the 2014 MLB draft and made his MLB debut with the Braves in 2023.

 Career

+Amateur career

 Wall attended Orangewood Christian High School in Maitland, Florida.
-A four-year starter on the baseball team, he hit .461 with nine home runs, 70 runs batted in and 70 stolen bases in 79 career games.
+A four-year starter on the baseball team, he batted .461 with nine home runs, 70 runs batted in (RBIs), and 70 stolen bases in 79 games played.

 Colorado Rockies

-Wall was drafted by the Colorado Rockies 35th overall in the 2014 Major League Baseball draft.
-He signed with the Rockies and made his professional debut with the Grand Junction Rockies.
-Wall spent 2014 with the Grand Junction Rockies where he posted a .318 batting average with three home runs and 24 RBIs, along with 18 stolen bases.
-In 2015, Wall played 99 games for the Asheville Tourists and four games for the Boise Hawks while on a rehab assignment.
-Wall ended 2015 with a .286 batting average along with seven home runs and 47 RBIs.
+The Colorado Rockies chose Wall with the 35th overall selection in the 2014 Major League Baseball draft.
+He signed with the Rockies and made his professional debut with the rookie–level Grand Junction Rockies, where he posted a .318 batting average with three home runs and 24 RBI, along with 18 stolen bases.
+In 2015, Wall played 99 games for the Single–A Asheville Tourists and four games for the Low–A Boise Hawks while on a rehab assignment.
+Wall ended 2015 with a .286 batting average along with seven home runs and 47 RBI.

 Prior to the 2016 season, MLB.com named him the 4th best second base prospect in baseball.
-Wall spent 2016 with the Modesto Nuts, where he posted a .264 batting average with six home runs and 56 RBIs.
-He started 2017 with the Lancaster JetHawks where he batted .299 with three home runs, 16 RBIs, and a .832 OPS in 22 games before a dislocated shoulder forced him to miss the remainder of the season.
-Wall began the 2018 season with Lancaster before receiving a promotion to the Double-A Hartford Yard Goats.
+Wall spent 2016 with the High–A Modesto Nuts, where he posted a .264 batting average with six home runs and 56 RBI.
+He started 2017 with the Lancaster JetHawks where he batted .299 with three home runs, 16 RBI, and a .832 OPS in 22 games before a dislocated shoulder forced him to miss the remainder of the season.
+Wall began the 2018 season with Lancaster before receiving a promotion to the Double–A Hartford Yard Goats.

 Toronto Blue Jays

-On July 26, 2018, the Rockies traded Wall, Chad Spanberger, and either a player to be named later or cash considerations to the Toronto Blue Jays for Seung-hwan Oh.
+On July 26, 2018, the Rockies traded Wall, Chad Spanberger, and either a player to be named later or cash considerations to the Toronto Blue Jays in exchange for Seung-hwan Oh.
 Wall finished out the season with the Double-A New Hampshire Fisher Cats, hitting .271/.354/.380 in 35 games.
-In 2019, Wall split the season between New Hampshire and the Triple-A Buffalo Bisons, slashing .268/.351/.422 with 11 home runs and 45 RBI in 123 games between the two teams.
+In 2019, Wall split the season between New Hampshire and the Triple–A Buffalo Bisons, slashing .268/.351/.422 with 11 home runs and 45 RBI in 123 games between the two teams.

 Wall did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He elected free agency on November 2, 2020.
-On December 15, 2020, Wall re-signed with the Blue Jays on a minor league contract and was invited to Spring Training.
-In 2021, Wall spent the year with Triple-A Buffalo, posting a slash of .266/.343/.360 with 1 home run and 20 RBI in 78 games.
+On December 15, 2020, Wall re–signed with the Blue Jays on a minor league contract and was invited to spring training.
+In 2021, Wall spent the year with Triple–A Buffalo, posting a slash of .266/.343/.360 with one home run and 20 RBI in 78 games.
 He elected free agency following the season on November 7, 2021.